Saturday, December 1 – Mindo to San Clemente – 350 km

 a spot where all visitors stop for a few minutes to acclimatize to the elevation.
 After observing the lake, birds and ducks, and cattle (!) for about 15 minutes we carried on in Tomas’ truck, up, up and up.
 The road is in very poor shape, yet buses, vans, and trucks drive this road every day.
 And many very energetic hikers use it too.
 I felt a bit guilty as we passed some people loaded down with packs, front and back.

 After about an hour of a rattling, teeth-jarring ride, we arrived at a parking lot where all the vehicles have to stop.
 The views were incredible, but we just know none of the photos can capture the incredible scale of the valleys surrounded by mountains with clear tracks of lava flows from the 1877 eruption of Cotopaxi that sent lava 45 km to decimate Quito in something like 20 minutes.
 In 2015 the mountain grumbled a bit and sent up lots of ash, but did not erupt with lava.
 The views even on a somewhat cloudy day are amazing and demonstrate the power housed in the earth.
-Truly awe inspiring.
+Truly awe-inspiring.

 Tomas shared with us the symptoms of altitude sickness as we prepped to hike to the Jose Rivas Refuge located part way up the slope of Cotopaxi.
 This is the point where serious hikers will spend some time acclimatizing to the altitude before attempting to hike higher.
 Since 2015 people are not allowed to climb to the very summit, but many still want to climb as high as they are allowed.

 Tony and I were just happy to reach the Refuge in about an hour – the average climbing time for most visitors.
 The switchbacks on the trail ensure people gain elevation slowly, but the last little bit was a slog.
 It just seemed we’d never get to the Refuge despite plodding along steadily.
 Finally we arrived, and just in time as heavy cloud was starting to roll in.
 We were lucky to have had some views of the valley and surrounding peaks, one of which looks like a condor with head stretched forward and wings outstretched.
-Unfortunately I can’t remember the name of this one.

 Just as we left the Refuge it started to snow.
-Pellets of snow were coming down hard and then just as we got back to the parking lot, it changed to rain.
+Pellets of snow were coming down hard and just as we got back to the parking lot, it changed to rain.
 We certainly lucked out in our timing since neither of us had packed rain gear for this trek.
 We climbed into the truck just as the showers started, and rain fell off and on for the trip back to the entrance.
 The ride in Tomas’ truck back to the entrance was just as rattling this road is in serious need of a grader!

 Given the exertion of today’s climb to 14,764 feet (call it 4500 meters!)
 I suspect we won’t have any problem sleeping tonight.
 And we might be very appreciative of our stop tomorrow in Banos where the hot springs are the main attraction.

-Thursday, December 6 – Latacunga to Banos via Saquisilí
+Thursday, December 6 – Latacunga to Banos via Saquisilí – 405 km

 We checked out of the Hotel Endamo this morning knowing we would return if we had the chance.
 The staff were great, the water was hot, the parking secure, and our room was very comfortable.
-After a good breakfast at the hotel we headed north of the city to Saquisilí where there is a huge market held every Thursday.
+After a good breakfast at the hotel we headed north of the city to Saquisilí where there is a huge market every Thursday.
 Out of curiosity we went to check it out.
-We knew it was aimed at locals much more than tourists, and the amount and variety of produce available was astounding!
+We knew it was aimed at locals more than tourists, and the amount and variety of produce available was astounding!
 I don’t think I’ve ever seen so many tomatoes in one place!

 The fruit and veg looked amazing, we could have had a sample of fresh squeezed goat milk if we had wanted to try it before buying a few litres (!), and the chickens were trussed, ready for purchase.
-I’m not sure it the vendors would have done them in and plucked them or if that is up to the purchaser!
+I’m not sure if the vendors would have done them in and plucked them or if that is up to the purchaser!
 We didn’t buy anything, just enjoyed wandering through the plazas and seeing all of the activity.
 I think one would need a large family to actually shop for anything here.
 Some of the bundles of produce being loaded onto people’s backs were huge.

 After leaving the market and Saquisilí, we headed south past Latacunga and on towards Banos.
 The drive was a bit boring while on the E30, then got more interesting as we got closer to Banos.
 The town is seriously touristy and has an incredible number of hostels and hotels.
 There is a strong move to market outdoor activities like mountain climbing and spelunking to youth, so the hostel scene here is an active one.
 We were happy to check into our hotel, Agua Fuego where we squeezed the bikes into a locked garage patrolled by two Siberian huskies.